javfres/laravel-jslang/Readme.md

 # Laravel JsLang

-*Note*: The js is not minimized, the babel present didn't work :(

 This is a laravel package that transform the laravel php dictionaries into javascript keeping the same usage method.